 Support for the Standing Committee is provided by ICANN’s GNSO Support staff.

 Scope

-The Committee’s scope of activities will encompass monitoring and formulating positions that are submitted to the GNSO Council for approval with regards to ICANN’s Budget and Operating Planning cycle in addition to following quarterly reporting activity of actual spend as it relates to the GNSO Council and GNSO as a Decisional Participant to the Empowered Community.
+The Committee’s scope of activities will encompass monitoring and formulating positions that are submitted to the GNSO Council for approval with regards to ICANN’s Budget and Operating Planning cycle as it relates to its remit in managing the GNSO’s policy development process.
+Additionally, the committee will follow quarterly reporting activity of actual spend as it relates to the GNSO Council and the GNSO as a Decisional Participant to the Empowered Community.
+The Standing Committee cannot initiate any action or decision on its own – any and all recommendations will need to be submitted to the GNSO Council for its consideration.

 The Standing Committee will provide regular feedback to the GNSO Council on the strategic and operational plan and any formulated positions.